NationalServicesGroup/django-replit-template/docs/coding_exercises/01_whereiscaonfire.md

 Create views and templates to display the fire incident data.
 The main page should show a list of all active fire incidents, including their key details.
-Paginate if time permits

 3. **Data Modeling**

 Create a model via the ORM to log each time the page is viewed.
 Have a separate page to view the page views.
+Paginate if time permits.

 #### Resources